Why play is important?

-The second stage of play begins around the age of two and lasts till 3 years.
+The second stage of playing begins around the age of two and lasts till 3 years.
 Children play next to each other simply because they are in the same area but actually they are engaged in their own activities.
-They play side-by-side, watch and listen to each other.
+They playing side-by-side, watch and listen to each other.
 At this age they are interested in the same toys and both see the toys as belonging to them.

 At this third stage (3-4 years) most children are still playing independently but often do the same thing as other children.
 For example, if one child puts on a hat, another child will also like to put another hat on.
-The children will begin to interact through talking, borrowing and taking turns with toys, but each child acts alone.
+The children will begin to interact through talking, borrowing and taking turns with Awesome toys, but each child acts alone.
 Children in this stage play in a mixed gender group.

-This stage becomes quite apparent in the later preschool years, (4-5 years), when children have acquired the skills to interact together for the purpose of play.
+This stage becomes quite apparent in the later preschool years, (4-5 years), when children have acquired the skills to interact together for the purpose of playing.
 Speaking and listening skills are more developed so children can communicate with each other.
 Children can share ideas and tell each other what to do.
 Communication about play is the critical skill of cooperative play.
 Children in this group tend to play in same gender group.

 Physical maturation is directly proportional to the development of play across these stages.
 Children who enjoy varied sensorimotor and social experiences may develop certain skills earlier than other children.
 This varies according to whether the infant is very active or quiet or whether opportunities arise to make discoveries that are required to move from one stage to the other.